otrv4/otrv4/otrv4.md

   * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message. // TODO: what is the configurable time?

 If the received message contains a TLV type 1:
+(TODO: in what order should TLVs be processed?
+Should we end the conversation immediately, or do other things first?)

   * Forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.

 Otherwise:
+(TODO: this otherwise seems to be if the data message doesn't contain TLV type 1, which is incorrect)

   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 If `msgstate` is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`: